 The Taper of the potentiometer is very simple.
 There are only two kinds of pots: Linear Taper and Logarithmic/Audio Taper; in this case, we want Logarithmic/Audio Taper.
 It seems like a no-brainer, but Linear Taper pots are actually far more common.
 Be sure to double-check before purchasing.

 The other component we need to take a look at is the capacitor, and here there are three things to consider: Quality, Value, and Voltage.

 When considering the Quality of the capacitor it’s important to remember that you do not hear the sound that passes through it.
 The reason for choosing a better quality is, once again, for tighter tolerances and less failure.

 The Value is another thing that you will have to decide on, with some help from these guidelines.
 The Value ranges from .01u to .1u.
 The lower the value of a capacitor, the brighter the affected tone will be.
-The two most popular values are .022u and .044u, which was originally started by Fender and Gibson.
+The two most popular values are .022u and .044u, which were originally started by Fender and Gibson.
 While the .022u value is pretty much the standard today, these values may be a bit too high and could result in a tone that’s too warm.
 You might be pleasantly surprised if you try a smaller value cap such as a .015u.

 The Voltage needs to be at least about .5 volts; anything over that only results in a larger capacitor and has no effect on the tone.
 The material that it’s made out of has no effect on the tone.